NitrOP7674/FreeplayCheckpoint/README.md

     - Deletes every saved checkpoint in the current file, even locked shots.
 Check the "Enable" checkbox first to enable the button - there is no warning or confirmation once this is checked.
+  - **Show player boost while rewinding**:
+    - If set, boost will be shown when rewinding if the player was boosting while recording.
+      Does not affect checkpoints.
   - **Clean History**:
     - When rewinding and restoring an old state, deletes history after that restored point.
   - **History Length**: amount of history to save